 6 Advantages of Customer Segmentation

-- Help identify the least and most profitable customers, thus helping the business to concentrate marketing activities on those most likely to buy your products or services
+- Help identify the least and most profitable customers, thereby enabling the business to concentrate its marketing activities on those most likely to purchase its products or services.

 - Helps build loyal relationships with customers by developing and offering them the products and services they want